jeamland/setuptools-name-bug/README.md

 The first line seems to be correct, but the second seems to be erroneous and ends up sticking the distribution name (a string) on to the `Distribution` object which expects it to be an integer later on in the command line processing gubbins.

 This fix appears to be to simply remove the second line.
-This will be filed as an issue and a PR raised, and this will be updated accordingly with the details of these.
+This has been filed as [Issue 3545](https://github.com/pypa/setuptools/issues/3545).